 The Bread of Life (John 6:22-71)

 Leader: Diane Yuhas

 Contact Diane or email the church (use email below) to join and a link will be sent to you a few days or so prior to the study.
 You do not need to download Zoom to participate.
 Connect using your computer or smartphone.
-The invitation includes instructions for using your smartphone as well.
+The invitation includes instructions on how to join the session (it's easy).